Legoless/Haystack/Wiki/Categories.md

 ## UIKit

-Extensions to Apple's most used framework on iOS.
+Extensions to Apple's most used UI framework on iOS.

 ### UIAlertView+Short